tungyen/Deep_learning_CV/GenAI/Autoencoder/README.md

 # Variational Autoencoder

-In this folder, I implemented `Vanila Variational Autoencoder` and `Vector Quantization Variational Autoencoder`.
+In this folder, I implemented `Variational Autoencoder` and `Vector Quantization Variational Autoencoder`.
 And `Vector Quantization Variational Autoencoder` applies `Gated PixelCNN` as the prior generation model for sampling.
 All models could be trained on the [CelebA Dataset](https://mmlab.ie.cuhk.edu.hk/projects/CelebA.html), MNIST, Fashion MNIST, and CIFAR dataset.
-Optionally, any dataset could be acceptable.
-You should go to the README of Dataset first for collecting data.

 Note that VAE_pi is a project from an company online assessment.
 The goal is specifically for generating a 5D vector from an image.